ffremming/Rango-Unchained/README.md

 ## How to Play

 You can run the game directly through Android Studio or by using the command line.
-We highly recomend using a connected device, since the gameplay is not suitable for cumputer usage.
+We highly recomend using a connected device, since the gameplay is not suitable for computer usage.

 ### Option 1: Command Line